aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 ## Check delegation pool information

-Until the delegation pool has received 1M APT and the validator has been added to the set of active validators, there will be no rewards to track during each cycle.
+Until the delegation pool has received 1 million APT and the validator has been added to the set of active validators, there will be no rewards to track during each cycle.
 In order to obtain information about a delegation pool, use the Aptos [View functon](../../../guides/aptos-apis.md#reading-state-with-the-view-function).

-1. `get_owned_pool_address(owner: address): address` -  Returns the address of the delegation pool belonging to the owner, or produces an error if there is no delegation pool associated with the owner.
+* `get_owned_pool_address(owner: address): address` -  Returns the address of the delegation pool belonging to the owner, or produces an error if there is no delegation pool associated with the owner.

-2. `delegation_pool_exists(addr: address): bool` - Returns if a delegation pool exists at the provided address `addr`.
+* `delegation_pool_exists(addr: address): bool` - Returns if a delegation pool exists at the provided address `addr`.

-3. `operator_commission_percentage(pool_address: address): u64` - Returns the operator commission percentage set on the delegation pool at initialization.
+* `operator_commission_percentage(pool_address: address): u64` - Returns the operator commission percentage set on the delegation pool at initialization.

-4. `get_stake(pool_address: address, delegator_address: address): (u64, u64, u64)` - Returns total stake owned by `delegator_address` within delegation pool `pool_address` in each of its individual states: (`active`,`inactive`,`pending_inactive`).
+* `get_stake(pool_address: address, delegator_address: address): (u64, u64, u64)` - Returns total stake owned by `delegator_address` within delegation pool `pool_address` in each of its individual states: (`active`,`inactive`,`pending_inactive`).

-5. `get_delegation_pool_stake(pool_address: address): (u64, u64, u64, u64)` - Returns the stake amounts on `pool_address` in the different states:      (`active`,`inactive`,`pending_active`,`pending_inactive`).
+* `get_delegation_pool_stake(pool_address: address): (u64, u64, u64, u64)` - Returns the stake amounts on `pool_address` in the different states:      (`active`,`inactive`,`pending_active`,`pending_inactive`).

-6. `shareholders_count_active_pool(pool_address: address): u64` - Returns the number of delegators owning an active stake within `pool_address`.
+* `shareholders_count_active_pool(pool_address: address): u64` - Returns the number of delegators owning an active stake within `pool_address`.

-7. `get_pending_withdrawal(pool_address: address, delegator_address: address): (bool, u64)` - Returns if the specified delegator possesses any withdrawable stake.
+* `get_pending_withdrawal(pool_address: address, delegator_address: address): (bool, u64)` - Returns if the specified delegator possesses any withdrawable stake.
 However, if the delegator has recently initiated a request to release some of their stake and the stake pool's lockup cycle has not ended yet, then their funds may not yet be available for withdrawal.

-8. `can_withdraw_pending_inactive(pool_address: address): bool` - Returns whether `pending_inactive` stake can be directly withdrawn from the delegation pool, implicitly its stake pool, in the special case the validator had gone inactive before its lockup expired.
+* `can_withdraw_pending_inactive(pool_address: address): bool` - Returns whether `pending_inactive` stake can be directly withdrawn from the delegation pool, implicitly its stake pool, in the special case the validator had gone inactive before its lockup expired.

 In the [Aptos TypeScript SDK](../../../sdks/ts-sdk/index.md), a View function request would resemble: